 - 1. Protecting biodiversity entails not only preserving pristine environments, such as wilderness, but also conserving human-influenced natural environments, such as farmlands and secondary forests, that people have developed and maintained sustainably over a long time.
-These human-influenced natural environments are often inhabited by a variety of species adapted to and relying on them to survive; hence they play an important role in sustaining and enhancing biodiversity.
-But these landscapes and seascapes and the sustainable practices and knowledge they represent are increasingly threatened in many parts of the world, due for example, to urbanization, industrialization, and rapid rural population increase and decrease.
+These human-influenced natural environments are often inhabited by a variety of species adapted to and relying on them to survive; hence they play an important role in sustainable practices and knowledge they represent are increasingly threatened in many parts of the world, due for example, to urbanization, industrialization, and rapid rural population increase and decrease.
 Measures are urgently needed to conserve these sustainable types of human-influenced natural environments through broader global recognition of their value. - 2.
 The Satoyama Initiative was proposed to tackle this critical issue, and promotes activities consistent with existing fundamental principles including the ecosystem approach.
 IPSI was launched at the Tenth Meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP10) in October 2010, and aims to carry out the activities identified by the Satoyama Initiative.
 The Partnership is open to all organizations committed to promoting and supporting socio-ecological production landscapes and seascapes (SEPLS) for the benefit of biodiversity and human well-being to foster synergies in the implementation of their respective activities.
-As of September 2013, IPSI has grown to include 155 diverse member organizations with activities in countries around the world and spanning a broad range of different sectors.
+As of February 2014, IPSI had grown to include 158 diverse member organizations with activities in countries around the world and spanning a broad range of different sectors.